turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

 ## Wrapup

-Return to standards and check progress.
-* What was easy?
-* What was challenging?
-* What made sense?
+* What is the difference between git and github?
+* What are the standard git commands?
+What do they do and when should you use them?
-* What didn't make sense?
+* What is the workflow for usign branches?